-13/26 DPR Provide a new or expanded park or amenity (i.e. playground, outdoor athletic field) The Department of City Planning confirms our district has "the lowest amount of open space per capita of Manhattan community districts".
+14/29 DOT Install streetscape improvements It is our understanding that the City has not completed its ADA obligation to install pedestrian ramps and curb cuts at various locations within our District.
+We can work with the City to identify the areas of most significant need and recognize budget constraints on such projects, but there is a pressing need to provide street accessibility to all residents.
+In addition, drainage at curb cuts can be an issue that cannot be left to an arbitrary review and work timetable.
+Inspection at the time of significant rainfall or snow/ice thaw is essential in adapting the schedule to the actual need as soon as possible.
+15/29 DPR Provide a new or expanded park or amenity (i.e. playground, outdoor athletic field) The Department of City Planning confirms our district has "the lowest amount of open space per capita of Manhattan community districts".
 Still, our district has underutilized land that should be repurposed as park space.
-There's 276,000 sq ft of privately-owned land at 38th & 1st Avenue that has sat vacant for over a decade; there are two prime City-owned waterfront spaces at 34th Street: an 11,000 sq ft property that is currently used as a parking lot and a 40,000 sq ft heliport that adversely impacts the quality of life of nearby residents and was the origin of the helicopter that crashed into a midtown office building on June 10, 2019, killing the pilot.
+There's 276,000 sq ft of privately-owned land at 38th & 1st Avenue that has sat vacant for over a decade; there are two prime City-owned waterfront spaces at 34th Street: an 11,000 sq ft property that is currently used as a parking lot and a 40,000 sq ft heliport that adversely impacts the quality of life of nearby residents and was the origin of the helicopter that crashed into a Midtown office building on June 10, 2019, killing the pilot.
 There's approximately 25,000 sq ft of City-owned waterfront space at 30th Street that is only used intermittently as a party venue.
-34th Street & the FDR 14/26 DOT Rehabilitate bridges Waterside Plaza has an existing pedestrian bridge at East 25th Street which should be modified to allow handicap access at its western end.
-The agency should also work with Waterside to make sure that resident concerns are addressed including the installation of safer surfaces that reduce problems in snow and rain, improved lighting and other safety issues.
-It is our understanding that the project is in the Ten- Year Plan.
-However, we are concerned that this project will continue to be deferred and want to express our interest in having the project be completed.
-When we are certain the project is securely in the plan, we will shift this item to Continued Support.
-15/26 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Located adjacent to MS 104 and regularly used by many students and community residents, Peter's Field has long been in need of an upgrade.
-Community Board Six has received various complaints that the facility is not up to standard and, as such, decreases the enjoyment of the spaceespecially the basketball courts and delivers a perception that the community is a victim of urban blight.
+34th Street & the FDR 16/29 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Located adjacent to MS 104 and regularly used by many students and community residents, Peter's Field has long been in need of an upgrade.
+Community Board Six has received various complaints that the facility is not up to standard and, as such, decreases the enjoyment of the spaceespecially the basketball courtsand delivers a perception that the community is a victim of urban blight.
 The upgrade should be anchored by leveling and repainting the damaged, uneven and potentially unsafe court surface.
 Peter's Field is home to the only NYC Parks basketball facility in the district that has rims that do not allow nets, so regulation basketball rims, backboards, stanchions and nets should be installed.
 E. 20th St. To E. 21st St., along 2nd Avenue